 1. General.
-Section 57(a)(4) makes it unlawful for certain persons related to a BDC in the manner set forth in Section 57(b), acting as principal, to knowingly effect any transaction in which the BDC or a company controlled by the BDC is a joint or joint and several participant with that person in contravention of such rules and regulations as the Commission may \prescribe for the purpose of limiting or preventing participation by the BDC or controlled company on a basis less advantageous than that of the other participant.
+Section 57(a)(4) makes it unlawful for certain persons related to a BDC in the manner set forth in Section 57(b), acting as principal, to knowingly effect any transaction in which the BDC or a company controlled by the BDC is a joint or joint and several participant with that person in contravention of such rules and regulations as the Commission may prescribe for the purpose of limiting or preventing participation by the BDC or controlled company on a basis less advantageous than that of the other participant.
 Section 57(i) states that the rules and regulations of the Commission under Section 17(d) applicable to registered closed-end investment companies (e.g., Rule 17d-1) shall be deemed to apply to transactions subject to Section 57(a) until the adoption by the Commission of rules and regulations under Section 57(a).

 Rule 17d-1(a) prohibits an affiliate or, when applying Rule 17d-1 to implement Section 57(a)(4), a person related to a BDC in a manner described in Section 57(b) acting as principal, from participating in, or effecting any transaction in connection with any joint enterprise or joint arrangement or profit-sharing plan in which any such BDC, or a company controlled by such BDC, is a participant, except pursuant to an order of the Commission.
-Rule 17d-1(d) (5) grants exemptions for certain transactions described therein where so called "upstream affiliates" of any registered investment company participants are also participants in the transaction.
+Rule 17d-1(d)(5) grants exemptions for certain transactions described therein where so called "upstream affiliates" of any registered investment company participants are also participants in the transaction.

 2. Application of Section 57(a)(4) and Rule 17d-1(a) to Applicants.
 As described above, the Company and its Subsidiaries are related to one another in a manner described in Section 57(b).
 There may be circumstances when it is in the interest of the Company and/or Fund II SBIC and/or Fund III SBIC, as applicable, that two or more of the Company, Fund II SBIC or Fund III SBIC or any other Subsidiary purchase or sell the same or different securities of the same issuer, either simultaneously or sequentially, and that they deal with their investments separately or jointly.
 The joint transactions prohibition of Section 57(a)(4) and Rule 17d-1, taken together, would not apply to transactions involving two or more of the Company and the non-BDC Subsidiaries because the Section 57(b) relationship would arise solely from the Company controlling each of the non-BDC Subsidiaries.
-Therefore, Rule 57b-1 would exempt the Company and its controlled affiliates from the prohibitions of Section 57(a)(4).
-However, a joint transaction in which either or both of Fund II SBIC or Fund III SBIC participates could be deemed to be prohibited under Section 57(a)(4) because the other participants would not be controlled affiliates of either Fund II SBIC or Fund III SBIC.
+Therefore, Rule 57b-1 would exempt the Company and its controlled affiliates from the prohibition of Section 57(a)(4) because the other participants would not be controlled affiliates of either Fund II SBIC or Fund III SBIC.